 Target types in general

 A target type is an abstract definition for targets.
 It defines which types of distribution sets the target is compatible with.
-A target type specification of a target is optional and if the type is not defined, the target is compatible with every distribution set.
+A target type specification is optional; if the type is not defined, the target is compatible with every distribution set.
 However, if a target has a target type, assigning a distribution set to that target is not possible if the target type does not support the distribution set type.

 Managing target types

-Target types can be managed via the Management UI as well as the Management API.
+Target types can be managed via the Management UI and the Management API.

 In the Management UI, the target type can be managed as part of the Targets UI feature.
-By selecting Types (1) from the sub-navigation, a list of the existing target types becomes visible (2).
+By selecting Types (1) from the sub-navigation, a list of existing target types (2) becomes visible.
 Using the + icon (3), further target types can be created.

-When creating a target type, a dialog appears, where the compatible distribution sets can be selected.
+When creating a target type, a dialog appears that lets you select compatible distribution sets.

-All target types related operations can also be managed using the target type resource of the Management API, see Target types - HTTP API.
+All target-type-related operations can also be managed using the target type resource in the Management API; see Target types - HTTP API.

 Effects of using target types

-Considering that the usage of target types restricts the compatibility between targets and distribution sets, an effect is noticeable wherever those two models interact and the compatibility is verified, i.e. during assignments.
-Especially, when looking at the amount of affected entities during an assignment, the displayed number might be unexpected.
+Considering that the usage of target types restricts the compatibility between targets and distribution sets, an effect is noticeable wherever those two models interact, and the compatibility is verified, i.e., during assignments.
+Especially when looking at the number of affected entities during an assignment, the displayed number might be unexpected.

 Deployment view: Manual assignments